-Auditions for 2017 Collection of One Acts
+Auditions for 2019 Collection of One Acts

-To ensure the smooth running of the auditions, we ask you to please fill out and submit our online audition form, and schedule your audition appointment, at least three hours prior to the start of auditions.
-You will be asked to upload a photo of yourself (portrait-style preferred, but a formal headshot is not required) and a theatrical résumé if you have one, and to mark your conflicts during the rehearsal period.
+To ensure the smooth running of the auditions, we ask you to please fill out and submit our online audition form, and schedule your audition appointment, at least two hours prior to the start of auditions.
+You will be asked to upload a recent photo of yourself (portrait-style preferred, but a formal headshot is not required) and a theatrical résumé if you have one, and to mark your conflicts during the rehearsal period.

-July 17 and 18, 6:30 PM.
+June 25 and 26, 6:30 PM.

 Auditions are by appointment.
 Choose a time block in the audition form.